treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 We've used paragraph tags (\<p\> \</p\>) around the @hello mark.<br>
 In the mark you may only use alphanumeric characters and the underscore '_'.
 Do not use anything else.

-Next, we’ll look at the presentation logic file in C++ code.
+Next, we'll look at the presentation logic file in C++ code.
 We need to associate the C++ code with the mark made above.
 We write this as follows:

 ```
  @hello ~ eh("Hello world");